-The RoHS directive applies to manufacturers, authorised representatives, importers and distributors of products including large household appliances, small household appliances, computing and communications equipment, consumer electronics, lighting, power tools, toys and sports equipment and automatic dispensers such as ATM machines.
+The RoHS directive applies to manufacturers, authorised representatives, importers and distributors of EEE products, such as large and small household appliances, computing and communications equipment, consumer electronics and more.

 RoHS 2 came into effect in 2013 with expanded directives to include more products such as electric cables and spare parts.
 It also stepped up documentation requirements as RoHS 2 requires compliant recordkeeping from everyone in the supply chain, not just from the company selling the product.

 Key Compliance Changes in the RoHS 3 (Directive 2015/863/EU)

 RoHS 3 was then added in July 2019 which includes 11 new category products and four new restricted substances which have now been added to the directive.
 The four substances are mainly used for insulation and the category 11 products include all other electronic and electrical equipment not covered by other categories.

 Companies are often required to prove their RoHS compliance in Europe.
 In order to do so, they can provide a letter issued by an employee of the company.
 But many companies also rely on third-party organisations, like us at HQTS, to help with the RoHS regulatory testing.
 You can download a sample RoHS test report to see how we document the process.

 The RoHS regulation specifies maximum levels by weight for 10 restricted materials, 6 which were applied under the first RoHS and 4 of which were added under the RoHS 3.